dario2994/bashelp/README.md

 Dependencies and Requirements
 ==============================
-To run **bashelp** you need to have installed:
+To install and run **bashelp** you need to have installed:
 * nano
 * python3 (>=3.2)
 * sqlite3 (>=3.6.19)

-To build the docs for bashelp (not needed to install, as docs are already builded) you need:
+To build the docs for bashelp (not needed to install or run, as docs are already builded) you need:
 * pandoc